Bricktech2000/Notes/notes/plane-in-r3.md

 ## Intersection of 2 Planes

-if the planes are not perpendicular or parallel:
+if the planes are not perpendicular nor parallel:

 to find the equation for a line, we need a direction vector and a point

 find the direction vector by calculating the [[cross-product]] of the two planes’ [[normal-vector]] (think of this intuitively)

-find the point, set one of the coordinates of the plane ($x, y, z$) to $0$ to get rid of it. then, solve the system of two equations
+find the point by setting any one coordinate of the planes to an arbitrary value, such as $0$ to get rid of it. then, solve the system of two equations